GautierBlandin/pulumi-examples/spa-nest-docker-ecs.md

     - Purpose: Securely stores the Claude API key for use in the application.
 - **SSM Parameter** (for API Access Token)
     - Purpose: Securely stores the API Access Token for use in the application.

-These resources work together to create a scalable and secure infrastructure for hosting a SPA with a Nest.js backend on AWS.
-The setup leverages containerization with Docker and ECS, content delivery with CloudFront, and static asset hosting with S3.
-It includes auto-scaling capabilities through the Auto Scaling Group and ECS Capacity Provider.